srozemuller/rozemuller_blog/content/blog/2022-08-26-move-from-wordpress-to-hugo/index.md

 draft: false
 ---

 We all know WordPress.
 It is a good platform for running websites with almost every purpose.
 Since the start of this blog, I also used WordPress.
 It has a lot of templates and plug-ins available.
 For me running this blog on WordPress was good enough.
+Now a few years later it became more a frustration than a pleasure to keep my website up and running.
+In this blog, I explain why and how I changed my website into a static webpage.

 {{< toc >}}